 Wondering what there is to see in Death Valley?
 Arguably one of the most underrated national parks in California, Death Valley should be at the top of every outdoor lover’s bucket list.
 Featuring one of the most diverse landscapes on the planet, sights range from the record breaking salt flats of Badwater Basin to colorful mountains along Artist’s Drive and famous Star Wars filming locations.
-Best visited during the cooler months of the year (summer is a tad too warm), Death Valley also makes for the perfect day trip from Las Vegas or addition to a broader American Southwest National Parks Road Trip.
+Best visited during the cooler months of the year (summer is a tad too warm), Death Valley also makes for a perfect day trip from Las Vegas or addition to a broader American Southwest National Parks Road Trip.

 A GUIDE TO VISITING DEATH VALLEY